AimLight/FizzBuzz-CI-CD/_sources/PartII.rst.txt

 II.
 Continuous Integration / Continuous Delivery
 ================================================

-In practice one needs to add a config file to the repository under ``.github/workflows`` folder.
+In order to start with CI/CD using GitHub Actions one just needs to add a config file to the repository under ``.github/workflows`` folder.
-My file is located here:
+You can find my configuration here:
 ::

   https://github.com/olegpolivin/FizzBuzz-CI-CD/blob/main/.github/workflows/ci.yml